Brink-Software/Brink.AksKickStarters/README.md

 - [Helm](https://helm.sh/docs/intro/install/)

 ## Getting started
-Ensure that the azure cli is logged in and that you have selected the subcription you wat to use:
+Ensure that the azure cli is logged in and that you have selected the subcription you want to use:
 ```
 az login
 az account set -s <your-subcription-id>